Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 5. Within the server's *etc/contrast* directory (e.g., */etc/contrast/contrast_security.yaml*)

 The agent and service may share a common configuration file, but only some options and sections are applicable to each process.

+## Environment Variables

+In addition to using the YAML file, you can use environment variables to specify every configuration option supported by the YAML file.
+Environment variable names are derived from the YAML path by replacing path segment delimiters (`.`) with double underscores (`__`).
+For example, `agent.logger.level` would be defined as `CONTRAST__AGENT__LOGGER__LEVEL` while `agent.service.logger.path` would be `CONTRAST__AGENT__SERVICE__LOGGER__PATH`.
+The Python agent will give precedence to any environment variable over its corresponding value defined in the YAML file.

 ## Configuration Options